PhilipAxelrod/blog/_posts/2022-08-07-pear-tags-intro.md

 Thus, an iPhone will almost always be near your AirTag, so you can almost always know your AirTag's location.

 In contrast,
-the only participating phones in Tile's similar network are those of other Tile owner.
+the only participating phones in Tile's similar network are those of other Tile owners.
 This network is much smaller: In the entire Santa Barbara area, there are only about 1,500 Tile owners.